Ranking Structure

 Requirements:

-1. Must have attended at least one squad meeting.
+1. Attend at least one squad meeting.

 Duties: